KirkBetzina/mintbeanCardGame/ReadMe.md

 ## Project Description

-We are excited to develop a Rummy for Dummies cardf game app.
+We are excited to develop a Rummy for Dummies card game app.
 Have you ever had a deck of cards and a few friends but nobody knows how to play any games?! the absolute worst.
 Our app will teach you how to play a very fun cardgame with a few friends or by yourself so you can enjoy some high octane game play!

 ## API